 What is the risk?

+If transactions are denominated in currencies other than the functional currency of the operating entity, there is a risk of an unfavourable financial impact to earnings if there is an adverse currency movement.

 How does Pact manage this risk?

-Impact at 30 June 2020 If transactions are denominated in currencies other than the functional currency of the operating entity, Utilises forward foreign currency contracts to eliminate or reduce currency exposures of individual transactions once the Group has entered into a firm The Group has a significant exposure to the USD against the AUD and NZD from USD purchase commitments, while the Group's exposure to sales denominated in currencies other than the functional currency of the operating entity is less than 1%. there is a risk of commitment for a sale or purchase.
-At 30 June 2020, the Group has the majority of its foreign currency committed purchase orders hedged. financial impact to earnings if there is an adverse currency movement. parchase.
-Sensitivity analysis of the foreign currency net transactional exposures (including hedges) was performed to movements in the Australian dollar against the relevant foreign currencies with all other variables held constant, taking into account all underlying exposures and related hedges.
-This analysis showed that a 10% movement in its major trading currencies would not materially impact net profit afte tax and would have the following impact on equity for the largest hedging position AUDUSD (\$2.0) million to \$2.0 million As Pact has entities that do not have an Australian dollar Pact utilises borrowing in the functional currency of the overseas entity to Sensitivity analysis performed by management showed that a 10% +/- movement in its major translational currencies as at 30 June 2020 would have the following impact on equity: (AUD) functional currency, if currency rates move adversely compared to the AUD, then the naturally hedge offshore entities where considered appropriate.
-The foreign currency debt provides a balance sheet hedge of AUDNZD (\$9.0) million to \$11.0 million AUDCNY (\$12.0) million to \$15.0 million AUDUSD (\$1.5) million to \$2.0 million AUDPHP (\$2.5) million to \$3.0 million amount of AUD- equivalent profit would decrease, and the asset, while the foreign currency interest cost provides a natural hedge of Sensitivity analysis performed by management showed that a 10% +/- movement in its major translational currencies during the year, would have the following impact on net profit after tax the balance sheet net investment value would decline. the offshore profit.
+Utilises forward foreign currency contracts to eliminate or reduce currency exposures of individual transactions once the Group has entered into a firm commitment for a sale or purchase.

+Impact at 30 June 2020

+The Group has a significant exposure to the USD against the AUD and NZD from USD purchase commitments, while the Group's exposure to sales denominated in currencies other than the functional currency of the operating entity is less than 1%.

+At 30 June 2020, the Group has the majority of its foreign currency committed purchase orders hedged.

+Sensitivity analysis of the foreign currency net transactional exposures (including hedges) was performed to movements in the Australian dollar against the relevant foreign currencies, with all other variables held constant, taking into account all underlying exposures and related hedges.

+This analysis showed that a 10% movement in its major trading currencies would not materially impact net profit after tax and would have the following impact on equity for the largest hedging position AUDUSD (\$2.0) million to \$2.0 million.

+As Pact has entities that do not have an Australian dollar (AUD) functional currency, if currency rates move adversely compared to the AUD, then the amount of AUD-equivalent profit would decrease, and the balance sheet net investment value would decline.

+Pact utilises borrowing in the functional currency of the overseas entity to naturally hedge offshore entities where considered appropriate.
+The foreign currency debt provides a balance sheet hedge of the asset, while the foreign currency interest cost provides a natural hedge of the offshore profit.

+Sensitivity analysis performed by management showed that a 10% +/- movement in its major translational currencies as at 30 June 2020 would have the following impact on equity:

+AUDNZD (\$9.0) million to \$11.0 million AUDCNY (\$12.0) million to \$15.0 million AUDUSD (\$1.5) million to \$2.0 million AUDPHP (\$2.5) million to \$3.0 million

+Sensitivity analysis performed by management showed that a 10% +/- movement in its major translational currencies during the year, would have the following impact on net profit after tax:

 AUDNZD (\$2.5) million to \$3.0 million AUDUSD (\$1.0) million to \$1.0 million

-PACT 2020 ANNUAL REPORT OVERVIEW PERFORMANCE GOVERNANCE FINANCIAL REPORTS SHAREHOLDER INFORMATION